Toblach

-Toblach ([ˈtoːblax]; Dobbiaco [dobˈbjaːko]) is a comune/Gemeinde (municipality) in South Tyrol in northern Italy, located in the Puster Valley about 70 km northeast of the city of Bolzano, on the border with Austria.
+Toblach ([ˈtoːblax]; Dobbiaco [dobˈbjaːko]) is a comune/Gemeinde (municipality) in South Tyrol in Northern Italy, located in the Puster Valley about 70 km northeast of the city of Bolzano, on the border with Austria.

 Geography

 As of November 30, 2010, it had a population of 3,283 and an area of 126.6 km2.

 Toblach borders the following municipalities: Gsies, Innichen, Niederdorf, Prags, Auronzo di Cadore, Cortina d'Ampezzo and Innervillgraten (Austria).

 The prominent mountain peaks the Tre Cime di Lavaredo (the Drei Zinnen in German) are located nearby.
-The Drava/Drau also flows from the nearby mountains; other rivers in the comune include the Rienz.
+The Drava/Drau also flows from the nearby mountains; other rivers in the comune include the Rienz, which flows from the nearby Toblacher See.

 Frazioni

-The municipality of Toblach contains the frazione (subdivisions, mainly villages and hamlets) Aufkirchen/Santa Maria and Wahlen/San Silvestro and the settlement of Schluderbach.
+The municipality of Toblach contains the frazioni (subdivisions, mainly villages and hamlets) Aufkirchen/Santa Maria and Wahlen/San Silvestro and the settlement of Schluderbach.

 History

 The locality is first being mentioned as in vico Duplago in a document issued by the bishopric of Freising as of 827.